rustybird/corridor/README.md

 ## Redistribution

-corridor is ISC licensed, see the LICENSE file for details.
+corridor is permissively licensed, see the LICENSE-ISC file for details.